DOI-ONRR/doi-extractives-data/research/sprint17b/sprint17b_interview-script.md

 3. "What does this website tell you about extractive resources?" _Note: notice whether or not participants understand this term.
 If they are confused, explain that extractive resources are things like oil, gas, coal and gold._

-3. "Is there anything on this page that you didn’t know before?"
+3. "What did you learn from this website?"

-4. "What other questions do you have about this site, if any?"
+4. "What questions does this leave you with?
+Can you walk me through things you think are confusing?"

 ## Wrap up